gloinul/base-drafts/draft-ietf-quic-transport.md

 ECN is also disabled in case an ACK frame is received acknowledging any ECT sent packet.

+### ECN Black Hole Mitigation {#ecn-black-hole}

+When enabling marking IP packets as ECT there is a small risk {{MCQUISTIN2015}}
+that this action will cause the packet to be dropped by a network node.
+These miss-behaving nodes causes a black hole for ECN enabled IP packets.
+Without any type of mitigation an implementation following what is specified for ECN will when encountering a ECN black hole have a connection establishment failure.
+If the ECN black hole is encountered during an connection migration the connection may fail if there are no working fall back path.

+A basic mitigation strategy is that any packet needing retransmission during an ECN capability check is retransmitted marked as Not-ECT.
+This will ensure that connection establishment and connection migration proceeds.
+When the acknowledgement of a retransmitted Not-ECT packet is received by the sender and if no ECT or ECN-CE marked packet has been acknowledged at that time, ECN is disabled.
+Due to the uncertainty of the RTT estimate at connection establishment and connection migration it will not be uncommon that these packets are retransmitted and both the ECT and Not-ECT packets are acknowledged, and thus indicating ECN capability.

+The above mechanism is sensitive to single or few random losses at capability check time causing false indication of ECN black holes.
+Thus, the failure to establish ECN may be due random loss rather than an actual ECN black hole.
+Due to this, any type of caching of the result of the capability check for a particular path should expire quickly.

+The overhead of this mitigation mechanism is that during capability checking the actual used ECN marking per packet needs to be stored by the sender to correctly determine if ECN is working.

 ## Proof of Source Address Ownership {#address-validation}